segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 private: true
 ---
 > warning "Deprecation Notice"
 > Due to Salesforce retiring certain APIs in the summer of 2025, Segment is deprecating this destination.
-During the week of April 24, 2023, Segment will create an instance of the [Salesforce (Actions)](/docs/connections/destinations/catalog/actions-salesforce/) destination for each version of the Salesforce classic destination in your workspace.
+During the week of April 24, 2023, Segment created an instance of the [Salesforce (Actions)](/docs/connections/destinations/catalog/actions-salesforce/) destination for each version of the Salesforce classic destination in your workspace.
 >
 > Settings will be migrated automatically, but you must take additional action to ensure the destination is properly enabled.For more information, see [Migrating from Salesforce Classic](/docs/connections/destinations/catalog/actions-salesforce/#migrate-from-salesforce-classic)
 >